haifengl/bigdata/README.md

 Many people read it as unstructured data which can not be well handled by RDBMS.
 But unstructured data have always been there no matter how they are stored, processed, and analyzed.
-We do handle text, voice, images and videos better today with the advances of NoSQL, natural language processing, information retrieval, computer vision, and pattern recognition.
+We do handle text, voice, images and videos better today with the advances in NoSQL, natural language processing, information retrieval, computer vision, and pattern recognition.
 But it is still about the technology advancement rather than intrinsic value of big data.

 From the business point of view, we may understand big data better.
-Although data is a valuable corporate asset, it is not oil but just soil.
+Although data is a valuable corporate asset, it is just soil, not oil.
 Without analysis, they are pretty much useless.
 But extremely valuable knowledge and insights can be discovered from data.
 No matter how you call this analytic process (data science, business intelligence, machine learning, data mining, or information retrieval), the business goal is the same: higher competency gained from the discovered knowledge and insights.
-But wait a second. does not the idea of data analytics exist for long time?
+But wait a second. does not the idea of data analytics exist for a long time?
 So what’re the real differences between today’s “big data” analytics and traditional data analytics?
 Looking back to web data analysis, the origin of big data, we will find that big data means proactively learning and understanding the customers, their needs, behaviors, experience, and trends in near real-time and 24$\times$7.
 On the other hand, traditional data analytics is passive/reactive, treats